 For every terrain on or within earth, and extended to the rest of the terrains in the universe there are Folk.
 Here on earth you’ll find desert folk, plains folk, city folk, subterranean folk, volcanic folk, mountain folk, ocean, lake, pond, river, and creek folk.

 Some of the distinctions between the various types of folk is small to undetectable except among themselves.
 They’re even further broken down in to vocational classifications – kitchen folk, gardening folk, and any other vocational kind of folk you can imagine.

 There are Spirit Folk, Animal Folk, Elemental Folk, and other types of folk I probably can’t even conceive.
 The possibilities are as endless as the Universe itself.

 Some people are able to see and interact with Folk.

-I’m more attuned to the Forest Folk, because I live in a heavily forested place where Nature is alive and very present.
+I’m more attuned to the Forest Folk, because I live in a heavily forested place where Nature and Spirit is alive and very present.

 You can see more of them by clicking the photo to go to my Etsy shop or by visiting this post where I have more photos of the Acorn Folk I’ve made so far.

 Was this Post Fact or Fiction?